Washington Park Jamboree

 Capital Giving Supports Transformative Projects

-More than ten years into the Atlanta BeltLine’s 25-year build-out, we can now see the tangible results of early investments.
+More than a decade into the Atlanta BeltLine’s 25-year build-out, we can now see the tangible results of early investments.
 Critical to the Atlanta BeltLine's early success is a significant commitment of private charitable dollars to fund greenspace acquisition and development as well as trail construction.
 Private support of the Atlanta BeltLine will ensure that the city can take advantage of this once-in-a-lifetime opportunity now and for years to come.

 History of the Atlanta BeltLine Partnership Capital Efforts